 Charles Krug is Napa Valley's oldest winery, established in 1861 (because of periods of inactivity, it cedes the "continuously operating" distinction to Beringer).
-Tours are only offered at 10:30 a.m. each day, but the tasting room is open until 5 p.m. and a visit includes an opportunity to sample a number of "estate" wines available only here.
-Visits to many of the area's vineyards are by appointment only, to help assure that the region retains its agricultural character.
-Crocker & Starr and the Newton Vineyard, which also has lovely formal garden, are two options near St. Helena.
+Book a private cabana for a leisurely afternoon, and enjoy the opportunity to sample a number of "estate" wines available only here.
+Crocker & Starr and Louis Martini Winery, which also has beautiful new private cabanas, are two options near St. Helena.
 A plus of these by-appointment-only visits is their intimacy and the chance to spend time directly with the winemakers.
 You may want to call and schedule yours as soon as you have booked your flights.

-Another call you will want to make early on in your planning process is to reserve a one of Napa's Michelin-starred restaurants.
+Another call you will want to make early on in your planning process is to reserve a table at one of Napa's Michelin-starred restaurants.
 At Thomas Keller's French Laundry in Yountville, for example, reservations open up two months in advance—and they go quickly.
 (The concierge at your hotel may be able to help you score a table, though they will also need as much notice as possible.)
 The nine-course tasting menu isn't cheap, but this is a meal you will likely remember for the rest of your life, with each course of the haute California-French dishes exquisitely plated.
-Other top choices include the Restaurant at Meadowood Napa Valley, La Toque, and the Restaurant at Auberge.
+Other top choices include La Toque, and the Restaurant at Auberge.

 Start this morning with a visit to the Chateau Montelena Winery.
 While the Napa Valley was a thriving wine region since the 19th century, it was an event in Paris in 1976 that helped elevate the region's products in the eyes of wine drinkers around the world.
 In the "Judgment of Paris," a competition between French and California white wines, the French judges decided that Chateau Montelena's 1973 Chardonnay was the best of all of them.
 The tasting room is open daily while the winery also has a lovely 19th-century chateau and a Chinese garden.